kubernetes/enhancements/keps/sig-storage/2268-non-graceful-shutdown/README.md

 ### Use Cases

 * If user wants to intentionally shutdown a node, he/she can validate whether graceful node shutdown feature works.
 If Kubelet is able to detect node is shutting down, it will gracefully delete pods, and new pods will be created on another running node.
-* If graceful shutdown is not working or node is in non-recoverable state due to hardware failure or broken OS, etc., user now can enable this feature, and add `out-of-service=nodeshutdown:NoExecute` taint which will be explained in detail below to trigger non-graceful shutdown behavior.
+* If graceful shutdown is not working or node is in non-recoverable state due to hardware failure or broken OS, etc., user now can enable this feature, and add `node.kubernetes.io/out-of-service=nodeshutdown:NoExecute` taint which will be explained in detail below to trigger non-graceful shutdown behavior.

 ### Goals